SongJaeGun/Keil_Studio_FAE_Training/CI_CD/README.md

 - Use VS Code's source control for everyday Git tasks.
 - Collaborate efficiently using pull requests and inline reviews.
 - Monitor and debug GitHub Actions workflows directly from your editor.

-## Optional Exercises

-- Set up a custom GitHub Actions workflow (e.g., for linting or building).
-- Explore GitHub Codespaces (if enabled on your account).
-- Enable branch protection and observe its effect on pull request workflows.

-## Result

-Participants observe how CI/CD ensures reliable builds and encourages incremental development, even in hardware-constrained environments.